robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 **wTrig.resumeAllInSync()** - this command resumes all paused tracks within the same audio buffer.
-Any tracks that were loaded using the trackLoad() function will start and remain in sample sync.
+Any tracks that were loaded using the trackLoad() function will start and remain sample locked (in sample sync) with one another.

-**wTrig.trackFade(int t, int gain, int time, bool stopFlag)** - this command initiates a hardware volume fade on the specified track if it is currently playing.
-The track volume will transition smoothly from the current value to the target value in the specified number of milliseconds.
+**wTrig.trackFade(int t, int gain, int time, bool stopFlag)** - this command initiates a hardware volume fade on track number **t** if it is currently playing.
+The track volume will transition smoothly from the current value to the target gain in the specified number of milliseconds.
 If the stopFlag is non-zero, the track will be stopped at the completion of the fade (for fade-outs.)

 **wTrig.trackCrossFade(int tFrom, int tTo, int gain, int time)** - this command initiates a hardware crossfade from one track to another in a specified number of milliseconds.
-The "from" track will be faded out and stopped, and the "to" track will be started and faded in to the specified volume.
+The **from** track will be faded out and stopped, and the **t** track will be started and faded in to the specified volume.